mikezano/zano-press/lessons/how-to-hsla.md

 <Badge :text="$page.frontmatter.tag" />
 <Tweet />

 Creating colors that work well together is hard.
-We can use hex values and RGBa values like `#000000` (hex) or `(0,0,0,1)` (RGBa) to get a black color and `#FFFFFF` or `(255,255,255,1)` to create white.
+We commonly use hex values and RGBa values like `#000000` (hex) or `(0,0,0,1)` (RGBa) to get a black color and `#FFFFFF` or `(255,255,255,1)` to create white.
 Beyond that, changing any part of these values will most likely leave you guessing as to what color you've created.
 Enter HSLa... the more programmatic approach to creating colors.

 ## Hue, Saturation, Light, Alpha